 When I think of Dural I think of money - cause you need bucket loads of it to live there.
-And it seems dear parents you need bucket loads of it to eat there as well.
-As you drive into this posh north west suburb of Sydney, you are transfixed by all the amazing mansions that you can see - and that is just those that are visible from the road.
+As you drive into this posh north west suburb of Sydney, you are transfixed by all the amazing houses that you can see - and that is just those that are visible from the road.
 There are so many hedged and gated driveways that you just know are screening some superb domicile and equally superb garden (plus a helipad), and that you need to win the lotto to even consider moving there.

 We arrived bright and early (as you do with children who wake at 5.30am) and were the first customers in the door at 8.00am.
 We were promptly greeted, seated and coffee orders were taken and served - heaven.
 Then I saw Mr Right's face.
 He was looking at the menu.
 He was turning a wee bit crimson.
 Then I knew I was in trouble.
 See Mr Right pays the bills on our little excursions into the wild blue yonder to find y'all the perfect child friendly cafe.
 So I took a deep breath and had a study of the menu myself.
 OUCH!
-Most items on the breakfast menu were north of 20 bucks.
-And the kids menu - well they were all north of 10 bucks.
+Everything on the kids menu was north of 10 bucks.

 The Wild Pear Cafe can seat many families - they have seating both inside and out.
-There is plenty of room for posh prams and also high chairs for little posh bums to sit in.
+There is plenty of room for posh prams and also high chairs for little bums to sit in.
 The outside tables on the verandah are the most popular, everyone who came in requested one.

 Now I do have to say that even though the adults meals were also a bit on the expensive side - the serving sizes were huge and they were delicious.
 I ordered bacon and eggs for $16.90 - and it was the best I have ever eaten and Mr Itch's big breakfast for $21.90 probably could have fed two people.

-The little bulls were very happy with their milk shake ($3.50) and babycino with marshmallow (which was surprisingly cheap at a buck) and I ordered them a turkish raisin toast off the main menu for $7.90 - which neither of them ate as they were too busy trying to watch all of the other kid's Ipads - at least they were entertained as there aren't any other kids activities in the Wild Pear Cafe.
+The little bulls were very happy with their milk shake ($3.50) and babycino with marshmallow (which was surprisingly cheap at a buck) and I ordered them a turkish raisin toast off the main menu for $7.90 - which neither of them ate as they were too busy trying to watch all of the other kids Ipads.
+So luckily we didn't order them any thing of the kids menu as we would have been $21.80 poorer.

-I have to say I really enjoyed my experience at the Wild Pear Cafe - the service was superb and the food was superb.
+I have to say I really enjoyed my experience at the Wild Pear Cafe - the service was superb and the food was also superb.
 The interior is decorated with lovely art works of pears and if you sat outside on the verandah you have lovely semi rural views and if you by chance had your binoculars on you, you may have been able to spot a superb little shack or two.
-But clearly for the average Aussie family who wants to dine out for breakfast it is probably wise that you only go to the Wild Pear Cafe as a special treat (hint Mother's Day).
-You won't be disappointed but your wallet certainly will!
+I'm thinking Wild Pear is the perfect spot for special occasions such as Mother's Days and birthdays, the times when you are happy to splurge a little bit more money on breakfast.

 When we left the Wild Pear Cafe we found that our trusty Hyundai was now surrounded by a herd of superbly expensive European cars (all of which would most definitely attract Ms Gillard's luxury car tax) and I realised for sure that all of those Ipad families inside were most definitely able to afford the kids menu, so who am I to complain?

 658 Old Northern Rd Dural NSW 2158